pjsnps/blackduck-upgrade-plan/SynopsysBlackDuckPublicUpgradePlan_DRAFT_20210928PJ.md

 #### Docker service replicas

-TODO:  move this replicas section to better location?

-Ask Black Duck Support if your installation would benefit from using multiple Docker replicas for one or more of the Black Duck Docker servers (scan, jobrunner, etc).
-If so, they will instruction you on how to implement that, both in terms of instantiating the replicas, but also in terms of also reducing the memory and cpu configuration of each of those services/containers.
+Customers should implement container replica counts in their .yml files.
+If customer is using replicas, but not via the .yml files, then Customr should increase replicas manually.

 #### Vacuum audit_event table

-When the migration script is finished, and if Customer has not done "vacuum full analyze" prior to the upgrade, or if Customer has not done a database restore, then Synopsys strongly recommends that you run the VACUUM command on the audit_event table to optimize
+TODO: is this redundant here?:   When the migration script is finished, and if Customer has not done "vacuum full analyze" prior to the upgrade, or if Customer has not done a database restore, then Synopsys strongly recommends that you run the VACUUM command on the audit_event table to optimize